Notice of HIPAA Privacy Practices

 How do we typically use or share your health information?

-We typically use or share your health information in the following ways:
+We typically use or share your health information in the following ways (not every use or disclosure for every category is listed but these are the most common):

 To Treat you:

-• We can use your health information and share it with other professionals who are involved in treating you.
+• For example, we can use your health information and share it with other professionals who are involved in treating you.

-• We may also call you by name in the waiting room when your physician is ready to see you.
+• We may also call you by name in the waiting room when your health care provider is ready to see you.

-• We may use a sign-in sheet at the registration desk where you will be asked to sign your name and indicate your physician.
+• We may use a sign-in sheet at the registration desk where you will be asked to sign your name and indicate your health care provider.

 To run our practice:

-• We can use and share your health information to run our practice and improve your care.
+• For example, we can use and share your health information to run our practice and improve your care.

 • We can also use and share your health information for quality assessments, credentialing, compliance, employee and peer reviews, training, and licensing activities as needed.

-• We can also share your protected health information with our business associates including billing, claims processing, collections, and others involved in healthcare operations.
+• We can also share your health information with our business associates, including billing, claims processing, collections, and others involved in health care operations.
+Business associates are vendors which provide services to us or assist us in providing services.

 To bill for your services: